andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## The Challenge

-People _still_ don't get DDD
+* People _still_ don't get DDD
-But its the best way that we know of to get large teams around large codebases Whether you're doing Microservices, or a Modular Monolith
+* But its the best way that we know of to get large teams around large codebases
+* Whether you're doing microservices, or a modular monolith

 ---